kishandata23/Data-Science/Resources/readme.md

 ------------
 Note:-
 - I will be using free or paid resources available on internet or any other platform in this page
+- Collecting resources and updating in the above links